KevinWu098/KevinWu098/README.md

 Studying Computer Science at the University of California, Irvine.
 When not in lecture, I'm crafting software across Aerospace, Education, and Open Source.

 Spending Winter at Mercury on the Creative Products team.
-Incoming at 💸, 🚀.
-Previous at Stoke Space, working on [Fusion](https://www.stokefusion.com/).
+Incoming at 💸 (S25), 🚀 (F25).
+Previously at Stoke Space, working on [Fusion](https://www.stokefusion.com/).

 ## Hackathons
 I love hackathons!
 I usually handle the frontend and project pitching, but I also work on ideation at the beginning and fullstack integraton at the end. 🚀